 You will receive feedback from a variety of sources – self-evaluation, peers and facilitators – during PBL and group discussions, research, tutorial exercises, assignments and examinations.
 Ongoing feedback on your performance is for your benefit and allows you to assess how you are progressing in this course.
 It is your responsibility to incorporate this feedback into your learning.

-Your knowledge of dental morphology will be assessed mid semester 1 – you will be given a number of natural teeth (including permanent and deciduous teeth) and be required to identify each of these correctly.
+Your knowledge of dental morphology will be assessed in semester 1 – you will be given a number of natural teeth (including permanent and deciduous teeth) and be required to identify each of these correctly.

-Mid year examination – combined DHS & Clinical Practice assessment
+Mid-year examination – combined DHS & Clinical Practice assessment

 The mid-year examination will consist of a number of questions relating to both the D&HSc and Clin Prac courses.
 The aim is to assess whether you have a systematic approach to situations, and can demonstrate the application of knowledge and integration of information across courses.
 It is to your benefit to make sure that you are working consistently throughout the semester and have a good grasp of the course content and learning processes.
 There is no end of year examination for this course.

 Developmental psychology report